Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Web Traffic System – Plugins
+WordPress Traffic Blueprint – Traffic Generation Plugins

-- Distribute content to social sites and social bookmarking accounts
+- Syndicate content automatically to social media sites and social bookmarking websites

 - Syndicate comments automatically to other blogs

-Jetpack by WordPress.com
+Jetpack

-You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, Google+, LinkedIn and more as soon as you publish new content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, Google+, LinkedIn and more as soon as you publish new content using a plugin like JetPack.

 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with many useful functions.
+Jetpack is a free WordPress plugin with many great functions.

-After installing Jetpack, you will need to connect the plugin to the WordPress.com account set up in Part Three …
+After installing Jetpack, connect the plugin to your WordPress.com account …

-(Connect Jetpack to your WordPress.com account)
+(Make sure that Jetpack is connected to your WordPress.com account)

 Next, activate a feature called Publicize …

-Once this section is configured, you will be able to automatically share your posts on Tumblr, Facebook, Twitter, GooglePlus, LinkedIn, and more …
+Once this section is configured, you will be able to automatically share your posts on Tumblr, Twitter, Facebook, GooglePlus, LinkedIn, and more …

-After all settings have been configured, your content is ready for distribution.
+After all account and plugin settings have been configured, your content is ready for distribution.

 Publicize adds a new section to your Publish box …

-(Publicize settings displayed in the Publish section.)
+(Publicize details appear in the post publishing section.)

 CommentLuv